Discover Sailing Centres

 Some of the courses provided at Discover Sailing Centres include:

-The major benefits of being a Discover Sailing Centre are:
+The major benefits of a Discover Sailing Centre are:

 · Fulfilment of community and customer expectations.
-Yachting Australia accreditation helps to provide that and prove your Club/Centre meets best practice.
+Australian Sailing accreditation helps to provide that and prove the Club/Centre meets best practice.

 · Recognition of premium tuition and management.
 Discover Sailing Centres are recognised as the premiere sail training facilities in Australia.